gyulanemeth/bluefox.email/docs/projects/index.md

 # Projects

-In bluefox.email, you can create projects for each client or brand.
-Projects can also represent different environments like development, staging, and production.
-This lets you manage emails for each environment separately.
+In BlueFox Email, you can create projects for each client or brand.
 For each project, you need to set up at least one sending email address.
 You can also connect external sending providers if needed.

 ## What Each Project Includes

-Every project in bluefox.email includes:
+Every project in BlueFox Email includes:
 - [Transactional emails](./transactional-emails)
 - [Triggered emails](./triggered-emails)
 - [Campaigns](./campaigns)